Get started using Attack simulation training

 Predicted compromise rate

 One of the most crucial elements in a phishing simulation is the payload selection.
 If you're tracking only click-through as a quality metric, there's an incentive to decrease the click rate by selecting easier-to-spot phishing payloads.
-Eventually, it's less likely that the user will change their behavior when a real phishing messages comes along.
+Eventually, it's less likely that the user will change their behavior when a real phishing message comes along.

 To combat the tendency to use low click rate payloads and to maximize educational returns, we've created a new piece of metadata for every global payload called the predicted compromise rate (PCR).